On Recoding Ordered Treatments as Binary Indicators

-We conclude by examining the implications and plausibility of EMCO in \cite{finkelstein2012}'s analysis of the Oregon Health Insurance Experiment (OHIE), which randomized low-income individuals' access to Medicaid.
+We conclude by examining the plausibility and implications of EMCO in \cite{finkelstein2012}'s analysis of the Oregon Health Insurance Experiment (OHIE), which randomized low-income individuals' access to Medicaid.
 Details of the experiment make EMCO highly likely to hold in the OHIE.
-To be eligible to enroll, for example, participants randomized into treatment had to be uninsured for at least six months.
-Our formal tests confirm that EMCO cannot be rejected in \cite{finkelstein2012}'s data; we use its identifying power to unpack treatment effects across complier groups.
+To be eligible to enroll, for example, participants randomized into treatment had to be uninsured for at least six months, which implies non-compliance is one-sided.
+We use EMCO's identifying power to unpack treatment effects across complier groups.
 The results reveal clear patterns of intensive-margin adverse selection in the experimental data.
 Participants induced to remain on Medicaid the longest have the highest levels of healthcare utilization and worst self-reported health.